 The unaudited pro forma condensed consolidated statement of operations is presented for illustrative and informative purposes only and is not intended to represent or be indicative of what CommScope's results of operations would have been had the acquisition of Redwood Systems actually occurred on the date indicated.
 The unaudited pro forma condensed consolidated financial information should be read in conjunction with the information contained in our audited financial statements and the audited and unaudited financial statements of Redwood Systems included elsewhere herein.
-The unaudited pro forma condensed consolidated representative of CommScope's future results of operations or financial position.
+The unaudited pro forma condensed consolidated financial information also should not be considered representative of CommScope's future results of operations or financial position.